chinmayakumardas/iterator/README.md

 ---

-# 21. Custom Cursor
+# 38. Custom Cursor

-Desktop can include a custom cursor/spotlight.
+Desktop can include a custom cursor or spotlight.

+Architecture:

 ```text
 Mouse Position